Zeugwerk/zkbuild-action/README.md

 # zkbuild-action

-This [GitHub Action](https://github.com/features/actions) can be used to build and unittest PLCs that are contained in a Visual Studio Solution file (.sln) on a Zeugwerk CI/CD server.
+This [GitHub Action](https://github.com/features/actions) can be used to build and unittest PLCs that are contained in a Visual Studio Solution file (.sln) of your repository with a Zeugwerk CI/CD server.

 For public repositories 30 doc builds per month are allowed.
 [Contact us](mailto:info@zeugwerk.at) to retrieve a subscription if you need more builds per month or use Zeugwerk CI/CD for private repositories.